databrary/design/ridir-16/narrative.md

 Thus, Databrary already has the capacity to represent selected segments of video and to link video segments to text-based codes.
 Staff will adapt the existing comment/tag functionality to permit tags from imported coding spreadsheets to be added to the text available to the search engine.
 This will require extensive modifications to Databrary's back-end data model and search infrastructure to allow returning video segment results.
+As described in the technical plan, Co-I and Databrary Systems Architect, Dr. Dylan Simon, has extensive experience developing and deploying databases of the sort required to implement these features.
+Simon also has available to him the resources of NYU's Digital Libraries staff through the contributions of Co-I Millman.

 ##### Project 1.3: Develop mechanisms for extracting and delivering tagged segments of video.